NathanielOJ/Digital-Clock/README.md

 # MiniProjects
-Mini projects I created for learning
+Mini projects I created for learning and distrubution my successful project so far is my weather application.